 These soils have no major rooting restriction.
-The soils were formed under prairie vegetation, and have dark, organic-rich surface horizons.
-Parent material is alluvium.
-The soils have silt loam or silty clay loam surface horizons.
-Subsoils are silt loam, silty clay loam or silty clay.
-Soil series associated with this site include Ackmore, Colo, Vesser and Zook.
+The soils formed under prairie vegetation and have dark, organic-rich surface horizons.
+Parent material is loess.
+The soils have silt loam and silty clay loam surface horizons (Table 5).
+Subsoils are silty clay loam to silty clay.
+Some soils are affected by seasonal wetness in spring months.
+Soil series associated with this site include Arthur, Givin, Hedrick, Ladoga, Lineville, Macksburg, Nira, Northboro, Pershing and Sharpsburg.